 As you can see, many of these islands are perfect for snorkelling and diving.
 The options are endless, and depending on your trip duration, you can explore all of them, or some of them.

 I went with Flores Komodo Tours, along with some other journalists from around ASEAN.
-Frederick, Andry and Oyan were incredibly nice people, and I missed them so much even in the short time I spent with them – 3D2N.
+Frederick, Andry and Oyan, who led the Labuan Bajo tour with us, were incredibly nice people, and I missed them so much even in the short time I spent with them – 3D2N.
 They were extremely helpful and assisted us in anything we needed help with.

 Did I mention how they cook delicious meals on board too? 🙂